Chapter 5 - Playing the Game

 MANIPULATE

-Make an INTELLECT roll as your hero attempts to interact with an object or device.
-The GM sets this CR.
+Make a general INTELLECT roll as your hero attempts to interact with an object or device.

 MOUNT